junxit/us-congress-bills-116/bill.md

 - **(b)** *Annual report* Beginning with fiscal year 2020, not later than 90 days after submission of the President’s annual budget request and each fiscal year thereafter, the interagency committee shall prepare and submit to the Committee on Science, Space, and Technology of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate a report that includes—
   - **(1)** a summarized agency budget in support of the Initiative for the fiscal year to which such budget request applies, and for the then current fiscal year, including a breakout of spending for each agency participating in the Program and for the development and acquisition of any research facilities and instrumentation; and
   - **(2)** an assessment of how Federal agencies are implementing the plan described in subsection (a)(3), and a description of the amount and number of awards made under the Small Business Innovation Research Program and the Small Business Technology Transfer Program (as described in section 9 of the Small Business Act (15 U.S.C.
 638)) in support of the Initiative.
-- **(c)** *Initiative staffing* The President shall ensure adequate staffing for the Initiative, including full-time staff within the Office of Science and Technology Policy, who shall—
+- **(c)** *Initiative office*
+  - **(1)** *In general* The President shall establish an Initiative Coordination Office, with a Director and full-time staff, which shall—
-  - **(1)** provide technical and administrative support to the interagency committee and the advisory committee established under section 6;
+    - **(A)** provide technical and administrative support to the interagency committee and the advisory committee established under section 6;
-  - **(2)** serve as the point of contact on Federal engineering biology activities for government organizations, academia, industry, professional societies, State governments, interested citizen groups, and others to exchange technical and programmatic information;
+    - **(B)** serve as the point of contact on Federal engineering biology activities for government organizations, academia, industry, professional societies, State governments, interested citizen groups, and others to exchange technical and programmatic information;
-  - **(3)** oversee interagency coordination of the Initiative, including by encouraging and supporting joint agency solicitation and selection of applications for funding of activities under the Initiative;
+    - **(C)** oversee interagency coordination of the Initiative, including by encouraging and supporting joint agency solicitation and selection of applications for funding of activities under the Initiative;
-  - **(4)** conduct public outreach, including dissemination of findings and recommendations of the advisory committee established under section 6, as appropriate; and
+    - **(D)** conduct public outreach, including dissemination of findings and recommendations of the advisory committee established under section 6, as appropriate; and
-  - **(5)** promote access to, and early application of, the technologies, innovations, and expertise derived from Initiative activities to agency missions and systems across the Federal Government, and to United States industry, including startup companies.
+    - **(E)** promote access to, and early application of, the technologies, innovations, and expertise derived from Initiative activities to agency missions and systems across the Federal Government, and to United States industry, including startup companies.
+  - **(2)** *Funding* The Director of the Office of Science and Technology Policy shall develop an estimate of the funds necessary to carry out the activities of the Initiative Coordination Office, including an estimate of how much each participating agency described in subsection (a) will contribute to such funds, and submit such estimate to Congress no later than 90 days after the enactment of this Act.
+  - **(3)** *Termination* The Initiative Coordination Office established under this subsection shall terminate on the date that is 10 years after the date of the enactment of this Act, unless a determination is made by the President that such Office is necessary to meet the economic or national security goals of the Program.

 ## § 6.
 Advisory committee